xgr-network/XGR/docs/ui/builder137/XGR-Compile-Guide.md

 ### Security & privacy

-- Compile does **not** require your wallet to sign or spend gas; it only needs a connected wallet to validate the environment/chain.
+- Compile requires **no** wallet signature and **no** gas; it only needs a connected wallet to validate the environment/chain.
-- No private keys leave your browser.
-Only the generated **source/model** is sent to the compiler for artifact generation.
+- No private keys ever leave your browser.
+Only the generated **source/model** is sent to the compiler to produce artifacts.
-- Artifacts are kept **ephemeral** on the service side (stateless build job) and shown locally in the panel.
+- Artifacts are server-side **ephemeral** (stateless build job) and are displayed locally in the panel.

 ---

-_Last updated: 2025-10-19_